danrot/master-thesis/02_state-of-the-art.md

 One is the CompositeStructureElement, which can consist of multiple other elements, and the other one is the StructureElementConstituent, which can be considered as an atomic part. [see @wenzel2014 p16] So this structure is very similar to the Gang of Four Composite Pattern [see @gamma1995 p163].
+However, it differs from this pattern, so that it also allows more complex structures.

 Compared to content management can be said that the CompositeStructureElement is the structure for a page.
 This page can consist of multiple paragraphs,